joarreola/ETAMessages/README.md

       Make UI updating calls in main thread.
     - Convert pollRemote() to GrandCentralStation per class slides.
     - Update semaphore.wait() from distantFuture to 5 sec.
+    - Update to user Users and Uploading classes

   - MapUpdate.swift
     Manage mapView updates (addPin) and getting ETA and distance between